Hakalau Forest Refuge Management Endowment:

 What is the Hakalau Forest National Wildlife Refuge?

 Prior to 1975, very little was known about the distribution and abundance of many of Hawai’i’s forest birds or the extent and quality of their forest habitat.
 From 1976 to 1981, the U.S. Fish and Wildlife Service (FWS) conducted intensive forest bird and habitat surveys on the main Hawaiian Islands.
 Data from this “Hawai’i Forest Bird Survey” demonstrated a high density of endangered forest birds within and around the Shipman Ranch, a large privately owned parcel surrounded by State and other private lands, on the eastern side of Hawai’i Island.
 In 1985, the FWS, with the active involvement and support of The Nature Conservancy, purchased Shipman Ranch lands and established the Hakalau Forest NWR.
-Later, other nearby privately owned parcels were purchased or donated to the refuge, protecting almost 33,000 acres of native forest.
+Later, other nearby privately owned parcels were purchased or donated to the refuge, protecting 32,733 acres of native forest.
 In 1997, a 5,300-acre forested parcel on the western slope of Mauna Loa was added to the Hakalau Forest NWR as the Kona Forest Unit.
-The refuge added an additional 10,000 acres to the Kona unit in 2019 through the purchase of McCandless Ranch lands that are adjacent to the original parcel making the total acreage for the Kona Forest Unit more than 15,000 acres.
-The FWS continues to survey other forested lands for possible addition to the Refuge, but funding has been difficult to secure.
-That said, the Service has recently submitted a land acquisition proposal to further expand the Hakalau Forest NWR that would be funded by the Great American Outdoors Act (2020).
-Initial impressions suggest these proposals are receiving favorable attention by decision makers.
+The refuge added an additional 10,000 acres to the Kona unit in 2019 through the purchase of McCandless Ranch lands that are adjacent to the original parcel making the total acreage for the Kona Forest Unit 15,448 acres.
+The FWS continues to survey other forested lands for possible addition to the Refuge.

 What is so special about Hakalau Forest NWR?

-The forested lands on this refuge provide important habitat for 29 critically endangered species including seven birds, one insect, one mammal and 20 plants found nowhere else.
-Currently, it is the only place in Hawai’i where all the endangered forest bird populations are stable or increasing.
-This is the direct result of aggressive management efforts by the Refuge that include fencing, control of feral ungulates and invasive weeds, and reforestation of former pasture lands.
-This increase in quality habitat has led to the expansion of forest bird distribution into formerly grazed lands and an increase in density of native birds within the forested areas of the refuge.
+The forested lands on this refuge provide important habitat for 29 critically endangered species including seven birds, one insect, one mammal and 20 plants endemic to Hawaii.
+Currently, Hakalau Forest is the only place in Hawai’i where all the endangered forest bird populations are stable or increasing.
+This is the direct result of aggressive management efforts by the Refuge that include fencing, control of feral ungulates and invasive weeds, and reforestation of former pasture lands at the upper elevations of the Refuge.
+These habitat restoration efforts, particularly at elevations above where avian disease-carrying mosquitoes are common, have led to the expansion of forest bird distribution into formerly grazed lands and an increase in density of native birds within the forested areas of the refuge.
 All endangered species benefit from these habitat restoration efforts.
-As a result of a very active propagation and out-planting program for endangered plants, the number and distribution of several endangered plants has increased.
+As a result of a very active propagation and out-planting program for endangered plants, the number and distribution of several endangered plants has also increased.

 What endangered birds are found at the refuge and how is the refuge important for their survival?